CieranAlmond/octo/README.md

 - A review of our CI/CD and deployment pipelines
 - A review of third parties and company assets

-Using the NIST framework we can then categorise current activities and gaps into the following
+Using the NIST CSF we can then categorise current activities and gaps into the following

 # Identify